 The winner will receive a cash reward of $200, along with a plaque.
 They will also be invited to a Coalition event to be recognized by community members and educators.

 Part of the Youth4Music program, the NUFSICISUM award is granted to youth who make a difference for music in their school through music, and are leaders in their communities.
-Congratulations to five winners of this year’s NUFSICISUM awards:
+Do you know a dedicated youth who is a leader in their school through music?
+We are now accepting nominations for the 2017 NUFSICISUM award.
+If you want to nominate an exceptional youth click here to submit a nomination and recognize their achievements.
+Questions?
+Contact firstname.lastname@example.org.

 - Shana Brown, Woodland Elementary School (Dildo, NL)